 7. Experiment With a Medium

 A medium is a substance you mix into acrylic or oil paint to adjust its thickness, shine, drying time, texture, and more.
-Using these can add cool effects to your work and make it more dynamic.
-If you want to to deeper into understanding mediums, check out this comprehensive overview with Rheni Tauchid.
+Using mediums can add cool effects to your work and make it more dynamic.
+Before adding a medium to your painting, learn which one to use and how.

 8. Have a Safe Space for Your Canvas to Dry